clef/clef-wordpress/readme.txt

 = How secure is my data on Clef's servers? =

-Clef stores no personally identifying data on its servers.
+Clef's architecture is fully distributed so it stores no user credentials on its servers.
 When you use the Clef App, you create a profile and a private encryption key that never leave your phone.
 The Clef App uses that data to generate a unique, encrypted, digital signature every time you log in.
 Since all of your personal info stays on your phone, nothing in the Clef database can compromise your identity even in the unlikely event that the server is hacked.

 = What if I lose my phone? =